Who we are

 The purpose of the New Zealand Christian Network (NZCN) can be summarised as

-Our commitment to the unity of Christians reflects Jesus’ teaching on loving another
+Our commitment to the unity of Christians reflects Jesus’ teaching on loving one another

 “So now I am giving you a new commandment: Love each other.
-Just as I have loved you, you should love each other.
+Just as I have loved you, you should love one another.
 Your love for one another will prove to the world that you are my disciples.”